GoldenJuly/GJ_vim/README.md

 1 introduction:

-this is a vim configure by GJ, almost for root user, notice it has been configured install vundle in local directorys named bundle, so it is still worked offline
+this is a vim configure by GJ, only for root user now and will for any use later...

 2 notice: